 Content warning: The language and content of these materials may be difficult for some readers.
 Many of these documents pertain to the institution of slavery and racism in the eighteenth century and demonstrate the often harsh circumstances that Black men, women, and children faced.
 Students should be advised that while some of these materials may be upsetting, topics such as enslavement and racial violence are essential to the study of US history.

-A selection of Civil War Era letters.
-These letters detail the lives and events during the Civil War from both the Union and Confederate perspectives.
+This project provides a selection of Civil War–era letters that detail lives and events from both the Union and Confederate perspectives.